Master sergeant

-A master sergeant is the military rank for a senior non-commissioned officer in the armed forces of some countries.
+Master sergeant is the military rank of a senior non-commissioned officer in the armed forces of some countries.

 Israel Defense Forces

 The rav samal rishon (abbreviated "rasar", master sergeant) is a non-commissioned officer rank in the Israel Defense Forces (IDF).
 Because the IDF is an integrated force, they have a unique rank structure.
 IDF ranks are the same in all services (army, navy and air force).
 The ranks are derived from those of the paramilitary Haganah developed in the British Mandate of Palestine period to protect the Yishuv.
 This origin is reflected in the slightly compacted IDF rank structure.